 The most common academic track for master’s programs in English is literature.
 The curricular focus of these programs is typically literary criticism and theory.
 Students who pursue this degree track can expect to develop expert competencies in editing, writing, and academic research in a specific area of literary studies.
 Example areas of study include:

 - American literature (e.g. literature to 1900, literature since 1900)

 - British literature (e.g. Renaissance, 18th century, medieval)

 - Gender, race, or identity literature

 Master’s degree programs in literature generally use a course of study that emphasizes advanced literary study through critical research of historical, contemporary, and emerging theories and contexts.
 This foundational education prepares graduates to pursue Ph.D.-level study in the field, or transition into the professional world in areas ranging from business to publishing.
-These programs can be found at colleges and universities across the country, including the following:
+These programs can be found at colleges and universities across the country.

 Master of Arts in English with a Focus in Rhetoric and Composition

 Within the field of English, rhetoric and composition studies are concerned with how language (written and non-verbal) is used to convey meaning.
 Degree programs in this concentration introduce students to rhetorical theories that can be used to analyze and critique texts within different socioeconomic, political, and cultural contexts.
 With that knowledge, students develop an advanced understanding of writing and how to teach others to write well.
 They may also have the opportunity to further specialize their studies in a particular area of interest, such as: